• Recipe Index

 Pinterest image - Italian Chicken with text overlay

-This Easy One Pan Italian Chicken takes boneless skinless chicken breasts and turns them into something gorgeous and packed with flavor.
+This Easy Italian Chicken takes boneless skinless chicken breasts and turns them into something gorgeous and packed with flavor.

 Healthy, quick and easy.
-That is pretty much the perfect dinner solution!
+And my kids love this.
+So that is pretty much the perfect dinner solution!

 close up on the crispy chicken topped with tomatoes and olives